Welcome to the 40th anniversary of the golden mount festival.

-This now small community has played an integral part in the lives of many Queenslanders, Australians and internationals.
-Such was the nature of one of the richest gold mines in the Southern Hemisphere.
-Like the gold discoveries throughout world Mount Morgan attracted its fair share of migrants – people who came here to make their fortune or merely to find a job.
+This community has played an integral part in the lives of many Queenslanders, Australians and internationals.
+Such was the nature of one of the richest gold mines in the southern Hemisphere.
+Like the gold discoveries throughout the world Mount Morgan attracted its share of migrants – people who came here to make their fortune or merely to find a job.
 These pioneers of the Golden Mount were the founding fathers and their legacy is celebrated on a daily basis as locals and the like recall the “glory days” of the town.

 Another important aspect of the Festival has been the annual themes.
-These were started in the Year 2000 and have ranged from the simple “Back to Mount”, “Reach for the Stars” to this year’s theme of "Colours of Our World".
+These were started in the Year 2000 and have ranged from the simple “Back to Mount”, “Reach for the Stars” to this year’s theme of “Music and Fashion”.

-The Golden Mount Festival Association, Mount Morgan Incorporated [organisers] is a small group of volunteers whose passion for the community of Mount Morgan has been the driving force behind making the event one of Central Queensland longest-running events.
+The Golden Mount Festival Association, Mount Morgan Incorporated (organisers) is a small group of volunteers whose passion for the community of Mount Morgan has been the driving force behind making it one of Central Queensland’s longest running events.